-We are Ashray and Zara.
-Best friends, travel companions, musicians, partners in crime and much more!
+We are Ashray and Zara from India and Portugal.
 Until 2011 we were living in a far away land called Dubai.
 It was where we met and fell in love.
 However, for a number of reasons, life in Dubai no longer appealed to us, so we decided to sell all our stuff, pack our bags and travel the world!

 I grew up in India and my parents loved to travel.
 We traveled all over this beautiful and enormous country.
 Then I moved to Dubai.
 I traveled a bit around the Middle East and Asia during my time there.
 After living in Dubai for 5 years I got sick of the superficial lifestyle, the horrible summers and the obvious disparities.
 I decided to take my sweetheart and leave on a jet plane – that makes me better than John Lennon at least ;)